 - f.
-Glucose Paste (for hypoglycemia/insulin reactions) (ICD10 = E16.2): Obtain chemstrip.
-For symptomatic hypoglycemia (cs greater than 50, less than 80) administer 1⁄2 to 1 tube (12-24 grams) paste po if patient is alert. - g.
-Dextrose 50% IV (for severe symptomatic hypoglycemia/insulin reaction, cs below 50) (ICD10 = E16.2): administer Dextrose 50% 50 ml i.e. 25 grams IV x 1 dose.
+Glucose Paste (for hypoglycemia/insulin reactions) (ICD10 = E16.2): Obtain glucose monitor result.
+For symptomatic hypoglycemia (glucose monitor result greater than 50, less than 80) administer $\frac{1}{2}$ to 1 tube (12-24 grams) paste po if patient is alert. - g.
+Dextrose 50% IV (for severe symptomatic hypoglycemia/insulin reaction, glucose monitor result below 50) (ICD10 = E16.2): administer Dextrose 50% 50 ml i.e. 25 grams IV x 1 dose.
 Notify MD by phone. - h.
-Normal Saline (for muscle cramps or hypotension: Normal Saline (0.9%) IV may be given in 200 cc boluses up to 1000 cc. - i.
+Normal Saline (for muscle cramps or hypotension): Normal Saline (0.9%) IV may be given in 100-200 cc boluses up to 1000 cc. - i.
 Antihypertensives (for Hypertension): If systolic BP is greater than 200 or if diastolic BP is greater than 120, Notify MD by phone and DO NOT INITIATE DIALYSIS. - j.
-Seizures: Initiate Seizure Management protocol and call MD.
+Seizures: Initiate Seizure Management protocol and call MD. - k.
+Naloxone: Please follow assessment for Naloxone use and administration.
+If the assessment is to administer naloxone, it can be administered as follows (per NKC procedure): Naloxone 0.4mg IV/IM once, followed by contacting emergency response team, if not already done so.
+May repeat once after 3 minutes, if appropriate.